digihunch/orthweb/README.md

 1. Database password is generated at Terraform client and then sent to deployment server to create PostgreSQL.
 The generated password is also stored in state file of Terraform.
 To overcome this, we need a) Terraform tells AWS secrets manager to generate a password; and b) it tells other AWS service to resolve the newly created secret.
 As of May 2021, a) is doable but b) isn't due to a limitation with Terraform
 2. Secret management with Docker container: secret are presented to container process as environment variables, instead of file content.
 As per [this article](https://techbeacon.com/devops/how-keep-your-container-secrets-secure), this is not the best practice.
+3. Orthweb provisions a self-signed certificate because it is free and easy to automate.
+Browser flags the site as insecure.
+If you have your own domain name and would rather host it with your own domain name.
+You can bring your own certificate, and store them in `site.pem`.
+You'll also need to add an CNAME record to point to the orthanc DNS name.

 </p></details>